SoarinFerret/ticktask/readme.md

 Available Commands:
-  add         Add tasks / todo to the database archive     Archiive done todos older than a specified date close       Mark a task as complete completion  Generate the autocompletion script for the specified shell config      View the current configuration
+  add         Add tasks / todo to the database archive     Archive done todos older than a specified date close       Mark a task as complete completion  Generate the autocompletion script for the specified shell config      View the current configuration